ErikKusch/Homepage/content/about/experience.md

 weight: 1.2

 title: Experience
 subtitle: Work placements I have been on or am currently engaged with.
-You will find a more all-encompassing overview of my qualifications and experiences on my [CV](https://htmlpreview.github.io/?https://github.com/ErikKusch/Website/blob/master/static/media/CV_ErikKusch.html).
+You will find a more all-encompassing overview of my qualifications and experiences on my <a href="https://htmlpreview.github.io/?https://github.com/ErikKusch/Website/blob/master/static/media/CV_ErikKusch.html" target="_blank">CV</a>.

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format